-- the assignment must be for standards use (either for an IETF Standard or other standard related to IETF work), - the protocol must include a version field at a fixed offset or an equivalent marking such that later versions can be indicated in a way recognizable by earlier versions, - it must be documented in an Internet-Draft or RFC, and - such protocol numbers are not to be assigned for any protocol that has an EtherType.
-(Either that EtherType can be used directly or, in the LSAPs case, using the SNAP SAP and putting an all-zeros "OUI" before the EtherType as described above.)
+- the assignment must be for standards use (either for an IETF Standard or other standard related to IETF work), - the protocol must include a version field at a fixed offset or an equivalent marking such that later versions can be indicated in a way recognizable by earlier versions, - the protocol must be documented in an Internet-Draft or RFC, and - such protocol numbers are not to be assigned for any protocol that has an EtherType.
+(That EtherType can be used directly, or -- in the LSAPs case -- it can be used with the SNAP SAP by putting an all-zero "OUI" before the EtherType as described above.)